HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 cybersecurity threats focus

 Due to both limited budgets and limited personnel, small businesses need to focus on immediate threats.
-Given resource constraints, training end-users is typically Job #1.
+Given resource constraints, training end-users are typically Job #1.
 That means mitigating such intrusions as phishing and malware infections; the most cost-effective way to do so often involves turning to paid and free courses online.

-Step #2 is creating an effective security policy, consisting of strong passwords, regular password changes and two-factor authentication.
+Step #2 is creating an effective security policy consisting of strong passwords, regular password changes and two-factor authentication.
 That last item may prevent unauthorized access to confidential data, even if a user account is compromised.

 1. Alex Paretski – Knowledge Manager at Itransition